 Lexical Structure

-Source references link to 01c0f52b (main) in the Logos repository.
+Source references link to 7e7307e2 (main) in the Logos repository.

-Scope: token-level rules (domain = lex) for the Logos source language and the two auxiliary surfaces it ships with — the Writ data language and the HRPC interface-definition language.
-Source layers: PEG grammar token definitions (tools/peg_gen/grammars/*.peg) and the hand-rolled compiler literal decoders/validators (src/compiler/*).
+Scope: token-level rules (domain = lex) for the Logos source language plus the two auxiliary surfaces it ships with — the Writ data language and the HRPC interface-definition language.
+Source layers: PEG grammar token definitions (tools/peg_gen_cpp/grammars/*.peg) and the hand-rolled compiler literal decoders/validators (src/compiler/*).
 Each ### id is the permanent linkable address of one rule.

 Keywords